Detritus: Theory

-The corpses of dead plants or animals, material derived from animal tissues (e.g. molted skin), and fecal matter gradually lose their form due to physical processes and the action of decomposers, including grazers, bacteria, and fungi.
+The remains of decaying plants or animals, or their tissue parts, and feces gradually lose their form due to physical processes and the action of decomposers, including grazers, bacteria, and fungi.
 Decomposition, the process by which organic matter is decomposed, occurs in several phases.
 Micro- and macro-organisms that feed on it rapidly consume and absorb materials such as proteins, lipids, and sugars that are low in molecular weight, while other compounds such as complex carbohydrates are decomposed more slowly.
 The decomposing microorganisms degrade the organic materials so as to gain the resources they require for their survival and reproduction.
-Accordingly, simultaneous to microorganisms' decomposition of the materials of dead plants and animals is their assimilation of decomposed compounds to construct more of their biomass (i.e. to grow their own bodies).
-When microorganisms die, fine organic particles are produced, and if small animals that feed on microorganisms eat these particles they collect inside the intestines of the consumers, and change shape into large pellets of dung.
+Accordingly, simultaneous to microorganisms' decomposition of the materials of dead plants and animals is their assimilation of decomposed compounds to construct more of their biomass (i.e., to grow their own bodies).
+When microorganisms die, fine organic particles are produced.
+If small animals (that normally feed on microorganisms) eat these particles, the particles collect inside the intestines of the consumers, and change shape into large pellets of dung.
 As a result of this process, most of the materials of dead organisms disappear and are not visible and recognizable in any form, but are present in the form of a combination of fine organic particles and the organisms that used them as nutrients.
 This combination is detritus.

 In ecosystems on land, detritus is deposited on the surface of the ground, taking forms such as the humic soil beneath a layer of fallen leaves.
 In aquatic ecosystems, most detritus is suspended in water, and gradually settles.
 In particular, many different types of material are collected together by currents, and much material settles in slowly flowing areas.